 An ISTA transmitting an UL NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging NDP Announcement frame.

 An RSTA transmitting a DL NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the bandwidth of the Ranging NDP Announcement frame and/or the UL NDP frame; which are obtained from the RXVECTOR parameter CH_BANDWIDTH of the Ranging NDP Announcement frame or UL NDP frame respectively.
-For the NDP-A frame, when not received in an HE/VHT/HT PPDU: from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Ranging NDP Announcement frame is received in a non-HT duplicate PPDU and is 20 MHz when the Ranging NDP Announcement frame is received in a non-HT PPDU.
+For the NDPA frame, when not received in an HE/VHT/HT PPDU: from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Ranging NDP Announcement frame is received in a non-HT duplicate PPDU and is 20 MHz when the Ranging NDP Announcement frame is received in a non-HT PPDU.

 TGaz Editor: Modify the figure 11-36l P110L8: